Full-Mouth Dental Rehabilitation in Washington DC

 Smile makeovers are cosmetic procedures, while full mouth rehabilitation is a necessity.
 The makeover functions to improve the appearance of a person’s smile.
 Where the rehabilitation process differs is it corrects problems that may interfere with the normal functioning of the mouth.
 What patients need to recognize is the same equipment and techniques are often used in both procedures to ensure the success of the treatment plan.

 Individuals often worry about the cost of full mouth rehabilitation.
 Insurance typically covers many costs associated with the process.
-Speak to the dentist to discuss the diagnosis and treatment plan and to determine what will and will not be covered by insurance.
+Our team can assist in discussing the diagnosis and treatment plan and to determine what will and will not be covered by insurance.
 The dentist can also assist in determining financing options for any portion of the program that won’t be covered.
-This may include financing through the dental office or third-party funding, with the goal being to ensure every patient obtains the dental care they need promptly.

-If you have some missing or broken teeth, pain in your jaw, or back or other issues, contact us today to determine how we can be of help.
-Our goal is to find the solution or solutions that work best for you, and we won’t stop until we manage to accomplish this.
-Full mouth rehabilitation is only one option we offer, as each patient is unique.
-The sooner you reach out to us, the sooner we can begin, and you can have the smile you dream of, one that you will want to share with others wherever you go.
+If you have missing or broken teeth, pain in your jaw, back, or other issues, contact us today to determine how we can help.
+Our goal is to find the solution or solutions that work best for you.
+Learn about our dentures.

-For more information about our Full-Mouth Rehabilitation, or the many other dentistry services we provide, please contact the Washington Center for Cosmetic & Family Dentistry at 202-363-2500.
+For more information about our Full-Mouth Rehabilitation, or the many other dentistry services we provide, please contact the highly-rated dental practice in Washington DC – Washington Center for Cosmetic & Family Dentistry at 202-363-2500 or fill out our contact form today!